ericdequ/contechnews/data/blog/virtual_and_augmented_reality/vr-based_collaborative_design_platforms_for_remote_team_coordination.md

 # Introduction

 With the advent of remote work culture in the construction industry, efficient team coordination has become crucial.
 This paradigm shift has made VR-based collaborative design platforms a revolutionary tool.
-In this tutorial, we'll explore the key benefits of such platforms, provide a step-by-step guide to using one, and discuss potential challenges and solutions.
+In this tutorial, well explore the key benefits of such platforms, provide a step-by-step guide to using one, and discuss potential challenges and solutions.

 ## Overview